Healthy Homes Assessment Tomoana

 What We Do

-As building inspectors, we are experts in all components involved in specialist house Inspections.
-We’re there to make sure you make the right choice when it comes to buying your next home.
+As building inspectors, we deal with all the aspects associated with professional home Inspections.
+We are here to make sure you make the best choice when it comes to buying your next home.

-We take your investment seriously We conduct comprehensive checks to make sure you don’t get any unexpected or expensive unpleasant surprises, so you are able to relax and focus on the enjoyable aspects of owning or purchasing a house.
+We value your money We conduct detailed checks to ensure you don’t get any unexpected or expensive expenses, which means you can relax and focus on the fun aspects of owning or purchasing a home.

-We specialise in a variety of solutions to make sure that you are completely updated on the condition of any property you could be contemplating buying or selling and also other solutions.
+We specialise in a variety of solutions to ensure that you are fully informed of the condition of any property you could be considering buying or selling along with other services.

-We not only work with you but we also have large clients including bank branches, local councils, and insurance companies.
-Evidently , they appreciate the reassurance provided, due to the details included in our reports on building inspections.
+We don’t just work with you , but we also have important clients such as local councils, banks and insurance firms.
+Evidently they like the reassurance provided, due to the details included in our reports on building inspections.

-Our systematic method of conducting your house inspection and the most up-to-date software technology which includes digital photos in the reports, you are able to actually see any issues that could be found.
-With our detailed reporting it’s no wonder that we have so many customers who recommend our service to family and friends.
+With our systematic approach to inspecting your property and the most up-to-date software technology that incorporates digital images into your Report, you can actually see any issues found.
+With our detailed reporting it’s no wonder that we receive so many referrals from clients our services to their family and friends.

 • Pre Purchase & Pre Sale Reports